thonixx/check-ssl-certificate/README.md

 IMAPS 995

 ### Installation
-After checkout you can run the command as usual with ./check-ssl-certificate.
+After checkout you can run the command as usual with ```./check-ssl-certificate``` from the directory where the script is stored.
 Without any option/argument you will get the help output.

 If you would like to run the command without an absolute path symlink to ```/usr/local/bin``` or any other directory from your ```$PATH``` variable: